 Admission to a state boarding school is mainly for pupils who hold a full UK or European Union passport.
 Sixth-form colleges and FE colleges can apply for a Tier 4 Sponsor Licence to attract international pupils to study their Level 3 (usually A level) qualifications.
-Of the 136 state-funded colleges that appear on the Government Register of Tier 4 Visas holders (dated 8 December 2017), 22 of them are sixth-form colleges.
-Many of these sixth forms offer homestay accommodation to their pupils but only two offer full boarding facilities, operated by the college – Bexhill Sixth Form College and Richard Huish College.
-Several FE Colleges offer boarding, but they are still in the minority.
+Of the 136 state-funded colleges that appear on the Government Register of Tier 4 Visas holders (dated 8 December 2017), 22 are sixth-form colleges.
+Many of these sixth-forms colleges offer homestay accommodation to their pupils but a few offer full boarding facilities, operated by the college, including Richard Huish College.
+Several FE colleges offer boarding, but they are still in the minority.

 Boarding at sixth form can be affordable if you expand your search criteria to include the state sector.
-Many state boarding schools have specific areas of expertise you may wish to access, such as the superb links with Bath Rugby Club at Beechen Cliff School.
+Many state boarding schools have specific areas of expertise you may wish to access, such as links with Huish Tigers Basketball Club at Richard Huish College.
 Your child will have the best of both worlds – the benefits of a dynamic college environment bringing together large numbers of talented and aspirational young people who can explore their independence, while still providing a controlled and safe college environment.

 Subscribe / latest articles and news from our schools